ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the issuance protocol to produce a token for website foo.example at time T.
 Let cI and sI be the Client and context pair associated with an issuance event.
 Similarly, let cR and sR be the Client and context pair associated with a redemption event.
-Correlation is possible if sI = sR or cI = cR.
+We refer to context correlation as the case where cI = cR, and source correlation as the case where sI = sR.

 Context correlation is possible through a number of different ways.
 The following list covers some examples: